This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Step 1: Gather Your Cleaning Tools and Supplies

-Make sure you have the following supplies ready before you begin: a toothbrush (old or new), handgloves (good quality), a cloth or tissues for wiping, baking soda for tough mold, and a spray bottle.
+Make sure you have the following supplies ready before you begin: a toothbrush (old or new) or scrub brush, hand gloves (good quality), a cloth or tissues for wiping, baking soda for tough mold, and a spray bottle.

 Cleaning goes more quickly if all of your materials are ready.
 Studies show that with good preparation, cleaning can be 20–30% faster and less stressful.